 Karen has invested heavily in the bedrooms, and revealed an eye for design too.
 The look is understated nautical chic with tasteful pastel colours (dove greys, sky blues) offset by bright raspberry throws or bold bedheads.
 Salvaged glass bottles, giant sea urchin shells in a jar, hand-painted dressers and fresh tulips lend artistry.
 We liked the vintage Roberts radio and the flatscreen TV/browser cleverly disguised as a white-framed mirror.

-Half of the 20 rooms look straight onto the harbour, with windowfuls of glorious blue sea.
+Half of the 19 rooms look straight onto the harbour, with windowfuls of glorious blue sea.
 Some (Seaview) have balconettes, a few (Grand Seaview) are more like suites, with small sitting or dressing areas.
-Many of these have free-standing tubs in underfloor-heated bathrooms, with a separate wetroom too.
-All Village and most Harbour Rooms come with a shower only, but it’s a real deluge, with Aromatherapy Associates smellies to pep you up.
+Many have free-standing tubs in underfloor-heated bathrooms, with a separate wetroom too.
+All Village and most Harbour View Rooms come with a shower only, but it’s a real deluge, with Aromatherapy Associates smellies to pep you up.

 Mattresses are exquisitely comfy, pillows plentiful and goosedown duvets (almost overly) warm.
-All Seaview Rooms can be set up with kingsize or twin beds; the rest are kingsize only, apart from the attic twin which connects with a Harbour Room to make a lovely family suite.
+All Seaview Rooms can be set up with kingsize or twin beds; the rest are kingsize only.
+Note that the attic Village Hideaway can connect with a Seaview Room to make a lovely family suite.

 Breakfast is a combination of buffet - we loved the yog-strawberry-granola in small kilner jars - and fresh cooked menu items, which include porridge, kippers, thick pancakes with syrup, and eggs cooked to perfection (orangey yolks oozing out over spinach, creamy bearnaise and white muffins).

-If you want to head out for a change of scene, try the Tresanton's restaurant just along the road, The Driftwood (9km) for Michelin-starred cuisine, or quirky Melinsey Mill (12km) for home-fired pizzas, light lunches and cream teas.
+If heading out for a change of scene, try the Tresanton's restaurant just along the road, The Driftwood (9km) for Michelin-starred cuisine, or quirky Melinsey Mill (12km) for home-fired pizzas, light lunches and cream teas.